About CityZen

 Rachel Mansfield-Howlett Roshi

-Rachel Mansfield-Howlett is a public interest environmental attorney, Zen Roshi, and Professor of Law with degrees in botany, environmental horticulture, and law.
+Rachel Mansfield-Howlett was given the dharma name Western Dragon in the Rinzai tradition; she is a public interest environmental attorney, Zen Roshi, and professor of law, with degrees in botany, environmental horticulture, and law.
+She teaches primarily in Santa Rosa and via Zoom.

-Born into a family of ranchers, farmers, and schoolteachers in rural Oklahoma she moved with her family to southern California in the 1960s, attended college in Chico and settled in Sonoma County in the early 70s with her husband.
+Born into a family of ranchers, farmers, and schoolteachers in rural Oklahoma she moved with her family to southern California in the 1960s, attended college in Chico and settled in Sonoma County in the early 70s with her husband, Brian Fuke Howlett, an artist and Zen teacher in a separate Zen tradition.
+Many of the images used in CityZen are original art work and photographs by Brian Fuke.
 Rachel traces her Chickasaw heritage through her maternal grandfather, a descendant of former Chickasaw leader Daugherty (Winchester) Colbert.

 Rachel founded CityZen in 2011, which offers a style of Zen practice for contemporary American life.
-A 40-year practitioner of Zen, she was authorized to teach Zen and koans in 2006 and received full transmission, Inka Shomei, in 2009 in the Pacific Zen School lineage from John Tarrant Roshi.
-Complimentary to her environmental law practice, she teaches a western style of Zen that emphasizes environmental and community values.
+A 40-year practitioner of Zen, she was authorized to teach Zen and koans in 2003 and received full transmission, Inka Shomei, in 2009 in the Pacific Zen School lineage from John Tarrant Roshi.
+Complimentary to her environmental law practice, she teaches a western style of Zen that emphasizes social justice, environmental, and community values.

-She was led to Zen in the 1970s through her interest in the intersection between Art and Zen while she lived in residence for a yearlong practice period at Coyote Zen School of the Arts led by Vikki Kath and her husband.
-She currently is involved in developing practices that help us awaken to the joy underneath this life.
+She was led to Zen in the 1970s through her interest in the intersection between art, Zen, environmentalism, and cooking while she lived in residence for a yearlong practice period at Coyote Zen School of the Arts led by Vikki Kath and her then husband.

-She currently lives with her husband of over 50 years and enjoys being a grandma to her two beautiful grandchildren.
+She enjoys being close to her family and a grandma to her two beautiful grandchildren.